The 20 Best Major Depression Doctors in Canada

 Toronto, ON, CA

-Jonathan Downar practices in Toronto, Canada.
+Jonathan Downar practices practicing medicine in Toronto, Canada.
 Mr. Downar is rated as an Elite expert by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Bulimia, Seizures, Obsessive-Compulsive Disorder (OCD), and Deep Brain Stimulation.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bulimia, Seizures, Obsessive-Compulsive Disorder (OCD), and Deep Brain Stimulation.

 Elite in Major Depression